 But its benefits go far beyond refreshment.
 There is plenty of research showing that drinking tea can actually improve your health.

 Other studies have shown teas can help protect your teeth and your heart, as well as possibly even helping to stave off cancer.
 At the very least, drinking tea is a flavorful way of getting enough fluid into your body each day.

 The green teas are the least processed and tend to have the highest amounts of polyphenols, and the only type that contain the polyphenol, catechin, which is why many studies have been done using only green teas.
 Certain herbal teas are known for their medicinal values, including soothing the digestive system.

 Here are the top 10 health benefits of tea and some options for delicious teas to try:

-Herbal blends have no caffeine, while traditional teas have less than 50 percent of what typically is found in coffee.
+Herbal blends have no caffeine, while traditional teas have less than 50% of what typically is found in coffee.
 That means you can consume it without those pesky effects on your nervous system, says Leslie Bonci, nutritionist and owner of Active Eating Advice.
 If you're trying to switch from coffee to tea, try a chicory root tea like Teeccino, which has a mouth feel and flavor similar to coffee.
 Chicory root is also known to help reduce stress and is a prebiotic so may be helpful to your gut.

 3. Tea may reduce your risk of heart attack and stroke

-In fact, a study published earlier this year that combined data from a host of earlier reports found a nearly 20 percent reduction in the risk of heart attack and a 35 percent reduced risk of stroke among those who drank one to three cups of green tea a day.
-Those who drank four or more cups of green tea daily had a 32 percent reduction in the risk of having a heart attack and lower levels of LDL cholesterol.
+In fact, a study published in 2016 that combined data from a host of earlier reports found a nearly 20% reduction in the risk of heart attack and a 35% reduced risk of stroke among those who drank one to three cups of green tea a day.
+Those who drank four or more cups of green tea daily had a 32% reduction in the risk of having a heart attack and lower levels of LDL cholesterol.
 Four cups of green tea may keep you running to the bathroom, but you can get the same benefit from drinking one cup of matcha tea, which is made from ground green tea leaves and is said to be the nutritional equivalent of 10 cups of regular green tea.

 4. Tea may help with weight loss

-Research on this isn't as strong, Ardine says, adding that studies that have shown an effect have depended on consumption of large amounts of tea, often in pill form.
+Research on this isn’t as strong, Ardine said, adding that studies that have shown an effect have depended on consumption of large amounts of tea, often in pill form.

 5. Tea may help protect your bones